 Sharpening a bow saw is not a simple task, which is why we are here to help.
-This article will instruct you on how to sharpen a bow saw blade properly.
+This article will instruct you on properly sharpening a bow saw blade.
 Continue reading to learn more about the process of bow saw sharpening.

 How Do You Sharpen A Bow Saw Blade

 Regular sharpening is essential to keep your blade in peak operating condition.
-Sharpening them on a regular basis helps to prolong their life and makes your job easier.
+Sharpening them regularly helps to prolong their life and makes your job easier.
 The process of sharpening a bow saw blade is simple to follow, but it must be completed properly to reap the most benefit from your efforts!

 I’ll explain below: